 A Sermon on Romans 12:9-21Read more

-Dr. Martyn Lloyd-Jones teaches that the believer must always proceed from doctrine to application.
-This sermon provides an analysis of Romans 12:9-21.
-Learn what two great principles must characterize and govern the Christian life.
-What you do and what you do when things happen to you reveal both your action and reaction.
-See that the apostle Paul is concerned with the practicalities of the Christian life.
-See your absolute need for the salvation of Christ and respond in presenting yourself as a sacrifice.
-Love is the fulfilling of the Law, and it sums up the whole of the Law — these two must never be contrasted.
-“We should be animated in our living with the same kind of love by which God loves us.”
-Love is totalitarian, not merely sentimental and weak.
-Do not love God merely in word, but in deed.
-Learn of the love of the atonement that commands our love of God and neighbor.
-We must keep the Law with the Spirit, otherwise we will fall into dissimulation.
-“The Law is an expression of God’s being.”
-We are to hate and abhor evil.
-Adhere yourself to that which is good in the eyes of God.
+In this sermon on Romans 12:9–21 titled “Love,” Dr. Martyn Lloyd-Jones teaches that the believer must always proceed from doctrine to application and the two great principles must characterize and govern the Christian life.
+The apostle Paul is concerned with the practicalities of the Christian life, both in how the Christian acts and reacts.
+The listener will see their absolute need for the salvation of Christ and respond in presenting themselves as a sacrifice.
+Love is the fulfilling of the law and it sums up the whole of the law — these two must never be contrasted.
+“We should be animated in our living with the same kind of love by which God loves us,” Dr. Lloyd-Jones says.
+Love is totalitarian, not sentimental and weak.
+God should not be loved merely in word, but also in deed.
+Learn of the love of the atonement that commands one’s love of God and neighbor.
+The Christian must keep the law with the Spirit; otherwise they will fall into dissimulation.
+“The law is an expression of God’s being,” says Dr. Lloyd-Jones.
+The Christian is to hate and abhor evil, adhering themselves to that which is good in the eyes of God.

 Additional Scripture Translations

 9Love must be free of hypocrisy.
 Detest what is evil; cling to what is good.
 10Be devoted to one another in brotherly love; give preference to one another in honor, 11not lagging behind in diligence, fervent in spirit, serving the Lord; 12rejoicing in hope, persevering in tribulation, devoted to prayer, 13contributing to the needs of the saints, practicing hospitality.